 Crew & Filming Equipment

-The area is managed by Metsähallitus (Parks & Wildlife Finland), and permits are required for off-road traffic and any temporary structures.
-Metsähallitus handles filming and permit applications on a case by case basis.
-For more information, please see their instructions for permits for film production in state-owned areas in Finland.
+Much of the Inari fell area is managed by Metsähallitus (Finnish Forest Administration), which means permits are required for off-road traffic and the construction of any temporary structures.
+Metsähallitus handles all applications case by case.
+For more info, see their page on permits in state-owned areas.

 Film Lapland can help you determine if you need a film permit.
 If you have questions, please contact us.